Sorry, you need to enable JavaScript to visit this website.

 The Youth Sector Development Plan 2021-2035 defines youth work (including hobby education for young people) to have an important role in the development of young people with providing versatile knowledge, skills and attitudes.
 Hence, the recognition of competences gained through diverse variety of youth work activities available to young people in Estonia, is of utmost important.

-Alternatively to that, there have been some other initiatives offering the possibility to reflect the voluntary experiences and the obtained competences.
+There are some initiatives offering the possibility to reflect the voluntary experiences and the obtained competences.
 For example, Tankla volunteer pass (Tankla vabatahtliku pass) on regional level in Estonia and YouthPass enabling to issue a certificate of participation in youth work activities of the European youth programmes.

 At the national level, there is the recognition system of prior learning and working experience (VÕTA), which helps in validating the prior experiences for formal education, no matter how well you studied.
 VÕTA can also be used in the applying process of a professional qualifications certificate (also for youth worker certificates).
 This is something young people aged 18-26 years old can use as it is targeted mainly at adult education.
 See Chapters 3.5. and 6.4.